arnowelzel/timed-content/readme.txt

 A TinyMCE dialog is included to help users build the shortcodes.
 See the Screenshots tab for more info.

-For testing the behaviour of server side rules at specific times, you may use the GET parameter `tctest`, followed by date and time in the format `YYYY-MM-DD+hh:mm:ss`.
-This works only you are logged in with a user which has the right to edit the displayed page or post.
-For example, if you add `?tctest=2018-02-10+19:16:00` the plugin will show the content as if it was February 2, 2018 at 19:16.

 == Installation ==

 **Note:** `XXX` refers to the current version release.